Get inspired to untie your brand’s working capital with four growth initiatives you could take on with more free cash flow.

 But if you're like most DTC brands, most of your working capital is tied up in inventory—inventory that sits in warehouses, accruing costs.

-By better understanding consumer demand for their products, brands could optimize their inventory levels and run a lean operation.
+By better understanding consumer demand for their products, brands can achieve inventory optimization and run a lean operation.

 Plus, by doing this, brands could avoid having so much working capital tied up in unsold inventory in warehouses.
 And consequently, they could free up their cash flow to reinvest in their best growth channels.